Discrete-Value Group and Fully Connected Architectures for Beyond Diagonal Reconfigurable Intelligent Surfaces: Scalar-Discrete Group/Fully Connected RIS

-Pattern search can be used to solve the upper-level problem \eqref{eq:P-GC-D-obj2}-\eqref{eq:P-GC-D-con2-3} only when the optimization involves a $1$-dimensional search, that is only when $B=1$.
-When more resolution bits are considered, pattern search becomes highly suboptimal since it is likely to converge to a local maximum in a multi-dimensional search space.
-For this reason, we rely on another method to define the codebook $\boldsymbol{\Psi}$ when $B>1$.
+Pattern search can be used to solve the upper-level problem \eqref{eq:P-GC-D-obj2}-\eqref{eq:P-GC-D-con2-3} only when the optimization involves a one-dimensional search, that is only when $B=1$.
+When more resolution bits are considered, pattern search becomes highly sub-optimal since it is likely to converge to a local maximum in a multi-dimensional search space.
+For this reason, we rely on a different method to define multi-level codebooks.
+The main idea is to learn the codebook from the distribution of the optimal continuous-value $\mathbf{X}_{I}$ which solve \eqref{eq:P-GC-C-obj}-\eqref{eq:P-GC-C-con3}.
+More precisely, we find the optimal set of values $\{c_1^\star,\ldots,c_K^\star\}$, with $K=2^{B-1}$, such that the distortion on the optimal continuous-value reactance matrix is minimized.
+The process leading to the multi-level codebook $\mathcal{C}=\{\pm c_1^\star,\ldots,\pm c_{2^{B-1}}^\star\}$ is detailed in the following.

-The main idea is to learn the discrete codebook from the distribution of the optimal continuous elements of $\mathbf{X}_{I}$ which solve \eqref{eq:P-GC-C-obj}-\eqref{eq:P-GC-C-con3}.
-This can be realized with $k$-means clustering, an unsupervised machine learning technique able to group the elements of a distribution into $k$ clusters.
-More precisely, since the codebook is assumed symmetric around zero, we need to obtain the $2^{B-1}$ values of the positive half of the codebook.
-To this end, a training set is formed with the modulus of the optimal continuous $\mathbf{X}_{I}$ elements.
-Thus, $\psi_{1},\psi_{2},\ldots,\psi_{2^{B-1}}$ are given by the $k$ cluster centers obtained by clustering the training set, with $k=2^{B-1}$.
-Once the codebook has been learned offline, the online optimization process consists of applying alternating optimization to solve

-In the group connected architecture, the total number of search times in a complete iteration of the alternating optimization algorithm is $G\frac{N_{G}\left(N_{G}+1\right)}{2}2^{B}$, which boils down to $\frac{N_{I}\left(N_{I}+1\right)}{2}2^{B}$ in the fully connected case.
-The entire process leading to the design of scalar-discrete group connected RISs is summarized in Figure~\ref{fig:ris-diagram}.
-The two main stages are emphasized: firstly, an offline learning has the objective of building the codebook $\boldsymbol{\Psi}$; secondly, during the online deployment, alternating optimization is used to find the discrete $\mathbf{X}_{I}$ which maximizes the received signal power.